ten-protocol/ten-whitepaper/technical-background.md

 # Technical Background
 ## Ethereum
 Ethereum is a public, transparent, permissionless blockchain system and network of nodes, supporting account-based smart contracts, where business logic can be deployed as code to create an immutable and uncensorable contract which can hold and control the flow of value.
-The Ethereum mainnet went live in 2015 and is the most mature and adopted smart contract system.
+The Ethereum Mainnet went live in 2015 and is the most mature and adopted smart contract system.

 Using a smart contract, it is possible to use the Ethereum network as an uncensorable storage and management system.